astralfrontier/astralfrontier.org-OLD/src/fiction/duo.md

 I saw you ride with the other travelers through our gates one snowy night, two weeks ago.
 I studied you from the shadows.
-I watched your eyes, drinking in every detail of our forbidding fortress.0 You were innocent, fresh, eager to see everything and do your duty.
+I watched your eyes, drinking in every detail of our forbidding fortress.
+You were innocent, fresh, eager to see everything and do your duty.

 When men took up the sword against demons, centuries ago,